kiransais03/image-editor-mern-app-frontend/README.md

 ### Dev Tools : VS Code,Github,Vercel

-(Note : Dear Sir/Madam, Due to health problem I have not completed the project properly,writing for your information)
+(Note : Dear Sir/Madam, Due to some problem I have not completed the project properly,writing for your information)

 ### Steps Required To Run Applications :